nogibjj/Ailina_Aniwan_Individual_Project_1/README.md

 ├── setup.sh
 ├── summary.md
 ├── test_lib.py
+├── test_main.py
-└── test_main.py
+└── test.png

 ```

 ## Project Overview
 This project analyzes global alcohol consumption using the **drinks.csv** dataset from [FiveThirtyEight](https://github.com/fivethirtyeight/data).
-It uses Python with **Polars** for statistical analysis and **Matplotlib** for data visualization to explore the consumption of beer, spirits, and wine across different countries.
+It uses Python with **Pandas** for statistical analysis and **Matplotlib** for data visualization to explore the consumption of beer, spirits, and wine across different countries.

 ## Data Source